Pregnancy Headaches: What to Know

 Plus, many women suffer from nausea and morning sickness while pregnant.
 Vomiting causes rapid fluid loss.
 This heightens the risk of dehydration.
 When dehydration hits, one of the first signs is a throbbing headache.

-Medical-grade DripDrop ORS allows you to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
+DripDrop allows you to alleviate mild to moderate dehydration outside of a hospital setting, without the need for costly and painful IV therapy.
 Our patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera, but safe enough for everyday use.
-Plus, DripDrop ORS tastes amazing and comes in a variety of flavors you can enjoy hot or cold.
+Plus, DripDrop tastes amazing and comes in a variety of flavors you can enjoy.